 The installation is simple.
 It can be mounted in any place, as long as it can observe GPS satellites and interact with the cellular network.

-Cons of Portable Battery-Power GPS Tracker
+Cons of Portable Battery-Powered GPS Tracker

 These portable wireless GPS trackers may not communicate information as frequently in order to conserve battery life.
 When a vehicle is operating, it sends data every minute, and when it is not, it sends data every hour.